zacjr8/zacjr8/README.md

 ## About Me

 I started my journey as a software developer, but cyber security quickly captured my imagination.
-Inspired by *Mr Robot* series, I was drawn to the thrilling world of protecting systems and data.
+Inspired by *Mr. Robot* series, I was drawn to the thrilling world of protecting systems and data.

 🚀 I find cyber security fascinating and am committed to level-up my skills in risk management and data privacy.